jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 This PowerShell script automates the process of connecting HPE Gen10 and later servers to HPE Compute Ops Management (COM).
 It also allows you to prepare and configure iLO settings, such as DNS, NTP, and firmware updates, before connecting the servers to COM.

-This preparation is essential to ensure that iLOs are ready for Compute Ops Management and can effectively communicate and be managed by the platform.
+This preparation is essential to ensure that iLOs are ready for COM and can effectively communicate and be managed by the platform.
 It includes:

 - **Setting up DNS**: To ensure iLO can reach the cloud platform
 - **Setting up NTP**: To ensure the date and time of iLO are correct
 - **Updating iLO firmware**: To meet the COM minimum iLO firmware requirement to support adding servers with a COM activation key (iLO5 3.09 or later, or iLO6 1.64 or later).

-The script requires a CSV file that contains the list of iLO IP addresses or resolvable hostnames to be connected to HPE Compute Ops Management.
+The script requires a CSV file that contains the list of iLO IP addresses or resolvable hostnames to be connected to COM.

 This CSV file must have the following format: